Browsing Guaranteed Messages

 Browser flows and browser objects enable your application to browse messages on a queue and selectively remove messages as needed.
 This can be done independently of any other flow bound to the queue.
 Browsers allow you to connect to an exclusive queue even if other applications are connected and active on the queue.
 When you connect to a non-exclusive queue, you can view all messages on the queue.
 In this case, your browser is not subject to the round-robin method used to deliver messages to regular consumers.
 After messages are browsed, clients can still receive them over flows.

 A queue’s access type, exclusive or non-exclusive, does not affect clients’ ability to browse its spooled messages.
 It only affects clients’ ability to consume those messages.
-For more information on access type, refer to Defining Endpoint Properties.
+For more information about access type, see Defining Endpoint Properties.

 For an example of how to browse messages on a queue, see: